 Your options for over 50s home insurance

 Choosing home insurance when you are over 50 can bring more choice than ever, with a number of companies specialising in cover for this age group.
+With almost two in five people in the UK aged 50 and over - roughly 22 million people - insurers are keen to meet their needs.
 But whether you go with a specialist over 50s company or a general insurer, it’s still about choosing cover that suits you.

 Buildings insurance may no longer be a requirement of your lender if you’ve cleared your mortgage, but it’s still generally a good idea to protect against damage to the property itself.
 Meanwhile, contents insurance protects against the financial loss of a lifetime of cherished belongings.